couchbase/fleece/Fleece.md

 An array consists of a two-byte header, an item count (which fits in the header if it's less than 4096), and then a contiguous sequence of values.
 For fast random access, each value is the same length: 2 bytes in a regular **narrow** array, 4 bytes in a **wide** array.

 Dictionaries are like arrays except that each item consists of two values: a key followed by the value it maps to.
+The items are sorted by increasing key, to allow lookup by binary search.
 (For JSON compatibility the keys must be strings, but the format allows other types.)

 ### Pointers